 The bank has many deposit accounts, including checking accounts, certificates of deposit, savings, and money market accounts.

-Provident Bank customers can also access a Financial Wellness center, providing users with learning materials on personal financial topics (like building an emergency savings fund or getting a mortgage).
+Provident Bank customers can also access a Financial Wellness center, providing users with educational materials on personal financial topics (like building an emergency savings fund or getting a mortgage).

 Provident Bank also has overdraft protection, called Overdraft Privilege, which provides a discretionary payment of overdrafts on eligible accounts.